Bankruptcy Forms - Bankruptcy

 Among multiple types of bankruptcy a Chapter 11 is typically filed by a business debtor.
 The cost and complexity of Chapter 11 bankruptcy law makes it undesirable for most individual debtors.
 Under Chapter 11, a plan of reorganization is prepared and the trustee and bankruptcy court must approve the plan as being in the best interest of creditors.

 What is a Chapter 13 plan?
-Bankruptcy For Business
+Types Of Bankruptcies

 A Chapter 13 plan is also referred to as a wage earner's plan.
 It’s for individuals who have regular income and can repay their debts.
 Therefore, these debtors are unable to pass the Means Test and qualify for a discharge under Chapter 7 bankruptcy filing.
 Under a Chapter 13 plan, the debtor filing for personal bankruptcy agrees to pay all or part of the debts owed to creditors.
 According to bankruptcy law, the Chapter 13 plan must be filed with the bankruptcy petition or no later than 14 days after filing the petition.
 The bankruptcy court must approve the plan.
 The debtor will make plan payments to the trustee, and it's the trustee who handles making payments to creditors.
 The debtor must begin to make Chapter 13 plan payments no later than 30 days after filing the bankruptcy petition, even if the court hasn't approved the Chapter 13 plan yet.

 What is the advantage of filing a Chapter 13 bankruptcy petition?
-What Is Chapter 11
+Bankruptcy File

 One of the main advantages of filing a petition for Chapter 13 bankruptcy is that it allows the debtor to keep property that’s collateral for secured debt.
 For example, it can help a debtor save a home from foreclosure.
 When the bankruptcy petition is filed, foreclosure proceedings are stopped.
 The debtor can save the property as long as the debtor cures delinquent payments and makes mortgage payments that come due while the bankruptcy case is pending.